 .Improves Lactose Digestion: A study published in the Journal of the American Dietetic Association in 2003 found that kefir can improve lactose digestion with reduced or no symptoms of lactose intolerance.

-.Promotes Restful Sleep: Kefir has an amino acid called ‘typtophan’ which is known to have a relaxing and calming effect.
+.Promotes Restful Sleep: Kefir has an amino acid called ‘typtophan’ which

 .Calcium Dense: For every 175 gm serving, you get 20% of the daily RDA of Calcium.